Classroom Organization That Builds Community (Not Just a Pretty Room)

 Start removing.

-Because when organization serves students, it:
+Because when organization serves students:

-• lifts student voice
+• Student voice rises

-Your students will feel the difference.
+Your students will feel it.

 And so will your energy.

-👉 Grab our Classroom Setup Checklist (Free)
+👉 Grab the Free Classroom Setup Checklist

 You might also like…